Wyoming’s Cowboy Draw Exposed — Giddy-Up and Enjoy the Excellent Odds

 Ready for your best shot, cowboy?
-Ok, this pun may not be the best one out there, but it gives you some idea about the topic of discussion.
-Wyoming has a fun little state lottery called Cowboy Draw and it’s unique in a couple of ways.
+Ok, this pun may not be the best one out there, but it gives you some idea about the discussion topic.
+Wyoming has a fun little state lottery called Cowboy Draw, and it’s unique in a couple of ways.
 If you’re lucky enough to live in this state, you may as well test your chance to win the jackpot.

 Cowboy Draw: A Brief Overview

-One of the cool specifics of the game is that a single ticket comes with 2 sets of numbers.
-Said in simple terms, you get two chances to win a prize with every single ticket that you buy.
+One of the game’s cool specifics is that a single ticket comes with 2 sets of numbers.
+Said in simple terms, you get two chances to win a prize with every ticket you buy.
 The game also has a minimum guaranteed jackpot – the amount can’t fall under the sum of 250,000 dollars.

 How to Play Cowboy Draw?

-Drawings took place two times per week – each Monday and Thursday.
+Drawings take place two times per week – each Monday and Thursday.

 Prizes and Odds

 Cowboy Lotto has a minimum guaranteed jackpot of 250,000 dollars.
 If there’s no winner for the respective drawing, the sum will roll over toward the next one.
 The odds of winning the Cowboy Lotto jackpot are 1 in 610,879.75.